 These Vapor Caves are among the few caves offering therapeutic steam naturally in North America.
 At the caves, walk through a staircase through several partitions before entering the caverns, divided into three rooms where you can relax on a bench and inhale the healing vapors and steam from the caverns.

 Rafting and Kayaking Glenwood Springs

 The mighty Colorado River is ideal for rafting, as it traverses through the Glenwood Canyon.
-One of the most popular activities in the area, the river offers terrific settings for a dramatic rafting experience.
+One of the most popular activities in the area, the river, offers terrific settings for an exciting rafting experience.
 With cliffs on either side, the river glides through the canyon with Class IV and V rapids along the way.